Peeps: R. E. Rodda Candy Company

+Just Born

-Peeps are produced by Just Born, a candy manufacturer founded in Bethlehem, Pennsylvania, by Ukrainian immigrant Sam Born (1891–1959).
+Peeps are presently produced by Just Born, a candy manufacturer founded in Bethlehem, Pennsylvania, by an immigrant from Vinnitsa in the Russian Empire (now in Ukraine), Sam Born (1891–1959).

-In 1953, Just Born acquired the Rodda Candy Company and its marshmallow chick line, and replaced the painstaking process of hand-forming the chicks with mass production.
+In 1953, Just Born acquired the Rodda Candy Company and its marshmallow chick line.
+Sam's son, Bob Born, replaced the painstaking process of hand-forming the chicks with mass production in 1954.
 When founder Sam Born displayed a sign for his freshly made candy, he titled it "Just Born", playing off of his last name and the fact that he made his candy fresh daily.
-According to Mary Bellis, the newly purchased company, Just Born, was soon the "largest marshmallow candy manufacturer in the world."
+According to Mary Bellis, the newly purchased company, Just Born, was soon the "largest marshmallow candy manufacturer in the world".

 Just Born began producing other shapes in the 1960s, following seasonal themes.
 Twenty years later, the Marshmallow Peeps Bunny was released as a popular year-round shape of the candy.
-The yellow chicks were the original form of the candy — hence their name — but then the company introduced other colors and, eventually, the myriad of shapes in which they are now produced.
+The yellow chicks were the original form of the candy — hence their name — but then the company introduced other colors and, eventually, the myriad shapes that are now produced.
 Peeps were manufactured in different colors, such as lavender starting in 1995 and blue in 1998.
 Prior to that, they were only being produced in the traditional colors: yellow, pink and white.
 New flavors such as vanilla, strawberry, and chocolate were introduced between the years of 1999 and 2002.

+In 2003, the Peeps Fun Bus conducted a tour across the country to promote the brand.
+The tour included giveaways and games and was decorated with a giant Peep on the top of the bus.

 In 2009, Just Born expanded the Peeps product line further by introducing Peeps Lip Balm in four flavors: grape, strawberry, vanilla, and cotton candy.
 Just Born has come out with several other various accessories.
 Items such as nail polish, wrist bands, umbrellas, plush toys, golf gloves, earrings, and necklaces are produced and sold online and in retail stores.
 Other companies have produced items based on the popular Peeps candy.
 Peeps micro bead pillows were made by Kaboodle and conform to one's shape.
 The company Kaboodle promises that "they'll last a lot longer than their edible counterpart!"
 Ranging from infant sizes to adult sizes, Peeps Halloween costumes can also be found on the shelves of several costume stores.
 The first Peeps & Co. store opened in November 2009 in National Harbor, Maryland, Prince George's County.
 Peeps & Company retail stores were later opened in Minnesota (as of 2019, shut down due to low profits) and Pennsylvania.
 In 2014, Peeps Minis were introduced, and were intended to be available year-round.

+In 2023, Bob Born, a son of the Just Born founder, died at age 98.
+He was known as the "Father of Peeps" for automating the production of Peeps.